CARE & SHARE Programmes

 - A police clearance certificate is required for all applicants on our programmes

-- Volunteers are housed with a local family or alternatively in a volunteer house/youth lodge with other volunteers.
+- Volunteers are housed with a local family or alternatively in a volunteer home and usually are placed with other volunteers.

 - Accommodation will always be in inspected homes to see if it safe and secure and preferably in close proximity to the community project.

-- Orientation accommodation is shared in dormitory style (bunk beds) and sharing usually with 1 other person at host families.
+- Orientation accommodation is shared in dormitory style (bunk beds) and at ones homestay will usually be sharing usually with 1 or 2 others.
 Usually no more than 2 volunteers are accommodated at a host family at one time, unless the accommodation allows for it.

 - Accommodation will always be within a fully built house where there will be a house mother and / or father.